 Temple Adventures was started about 10 years ago and has established itself as one of the best centres along the East coast of India, in Pondicherry and Chennai.
 They are a premium PADI 5 star IDC dive centre in India.

 The scuba packages, including the dive courses, are designed to fit in for all types and levels of divers.
-The cost of these scuba packages are reasonable and totally worth it.
-The cost includes the equipment, transportation and the instructor fees.
-They do have knowledgeable dive masters and instructors.
+The cost of these scuba packages is reasonable and totally worth it.
+The cost includes equipment, transportation, and instructor fees.
+They do have knowledgeable divemasters and instructors.

 They also have a dive shop that sell all the scuba equipment gear.